Divajain/userdocs/docs/connectingpsp.md

 You can get a test account directly from their website, however you will have to contact their support team (support@checkout.com) so that they can enable the "Full Card details API".

+### Cybersource
+The information that Asperato needs can be obtained from the Cybersource Enterprise Business dashboard.

+The Merchant ID is shown on the banner segment on the top of the page.

+To generate a Security Key select the "Payment Configuration" option on the left-hand menu, followed by "Key Management".
+The press the "+ GENERATE KEY" button.
+The type of key should be "Transaction Processing" and the key sub-type should be "SOAP".
+The security key will then be displayed.
+You should make a copy of this key because it is the only time that it will be shown.

 ### Forte
 The information that Asperato needs can be obtained from the Forte DEX dashboard.